Panches-IQ/curling-game/README.md

 ### `npm i`
 ### `npm start`

 Start working
 Press 'Get Persons List'.
-You'll get the list of player roles Click on any team to expand the players list
+You'll get the list of player roles
+Click on any team to expand the players list
 Click on player.
 Modal appears.
 Add player to a team or Reject his/her.
 Form team with 4 players of different player roles.
 Input the team name, your name and email.

 If the steps above are provided correctly, the 'PLAY' button should turn to active.
+No reaction on 'PLAY' pressing due to no spec requirements.